Air Force kicker, defense pave way to 40-7 win over Navy

 THE TAKEAWAY

-Navy: Coach Ken Niumatalolo and Navy haven’t won at Falcon Stadium since 2012.
+Navy: Niumatalolo and Navy haven’t won at Falcon Stadium since 2012.

 Air Force: The Falcons extended their winning streak to nine straight dating to last season.
-It was Calhoun’s 99th career win at Air Force.

 THIS & THAT